stefanspringer1/SwiftXML/README.md

 ## Rules

-When only want to apply a few changes to a document, you better just go directly to the few according elements and apply the changes you want.
+When you only want to apply a few changes to a document, you better just go directly to the few according elements and apply the changes you want.
 But if you would like to transform a whole document into “something else”, you need a better tool to organise your manipulations of the document, you need a “transformation”.

 As mentioned in the general description, a set of rules `XRule` in the form of a transformation instance of type `XTransformation` can be used as follows.